MacsDickinson/blog/Snow/_posts/2013-12-31-The-end-of-30-goals-for-2013.md

 published: draft
 ---

 2013 has been a very productive year.
 It&#39;s seen a new job, a house move, the birth of this blog, a couple of talks, the loss of a laptop and a couple of conferences.
 Not all of these were foreseen but a number of them were down to [the goals I set myself at the beginning of the year][0].
 I haven&#39;t completed everything I set out to do but I do think that giving myself these clear objectives has pushed me to get more out of 2013 than I otherwise would have done.
 Being self motivated isn&#39;t only important for the self employed, it&#39;s also important to motivate yourself outside of work if you want to improve.
-Giving yourself a clear set of goals to complete in a set time is a guaranteed way to squeez more out of your year.
+Giving yourself a clear set of goals to complete in a set time is a guaranteed way to squeeze more out of your year.
 Here&#39;s how I got on:

 <!--excerpt-->